nycmeshnet/nycmeshnet.github.io/blog/_posts/2017-02-17-install-info.md

 **4) Point to point**

 Email us directly for details on a point to point connection.
 This can be as fast as a gigabit, but requires dedicated hardware.
 We can also wire the entire building with ethernet to provide all residents with a connection.
+Hardware can be as little as $130 for two LiteBeams or $3000 for a pair of gigabit AirFiber.